 This feature is available in the right-click menus of both the Options window and the plot window.
-Click on 'Duplicate and lock series', select a series from the list shown and click on 'Duplicate' button.
+Select a series from the list shown and click on 'Duplicate and lock series'.
 This will lock the original series and create a copy.
+'Duplicate and lock all series' performs this for all series in the selected plot.